ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       children keep him young and sporty after his son was signed up for Lancashire Rugby Team!
 seo:
-  title: Meet the Assembly Solutions Team | Get to know our People
+  title: "Meet the Team |  Assembly Solutions "
-  description: Meet our experienced and qualified team who are customer focused
+  description: "Meet our experienced and qualified team of experts.
-    and committed to delivering a quality service.
+    Customer-focused and committed to delivering quality service.
+Learn what makes us the UK market leader. "
   og-url: https://www.assembly-solutions.com/team
 ---